Private Detective Warning: December Scams Surge and How to Avoid Them

 Why December Is Prime Time for Scammers, According to a Private Detective

-The National Anti-Scam Centre has observed that criminals ramp up their efforts throughout December to capitalize on the high volume of transactions and deliveries.
+The National Anti-Scam Centre has observed that criminals ramp up their efforts throughout December to capitalise on the high volume of transactions and deliveries.
 Whether it’s a “limited time” social media deal or an “urgent” text about a missed parcel, these tactics are designed to trigger a panicked response.
-Staying safe requires a mix of awareness and a healthy dose of skepticism.
-By understanding the common traps set during the festive season, you can protect your hard earned money and keep your celebrations stress free.
+Staying safe requires a mix of awareness and a healthy dose of scepticism.
+By understanding the common traps set during the festive season, you can protect your hard-earned money and keep your celebrations stress-free.

 Top Scams Targeting Australians This Holiday Season

-Recent data from Scamwatch identifies shopping and delivery fraud as the most prevalent threats during the Australian summer.
-Between January and October 2025, Australians reported millions in losses to shopping scams alone.
+Recent data from Scamwatch indicates that shopping and delivery fraud are the most prevalent threats during the Australian summer.
+Between January and October 2025, Australians reported losses of millions of dollars to shopping scams alone.
 Criminals use the pressure of Christmas shopping and Boxing Day sales to lure victims with deals that seem too good to pass up.
-They often focus on high-value items like vehicles, pets, designer clothes, and even concert tickets, knowing that people are searching for bargains which is a trend frequently observed by a private detective investigating seasonal fraud.
+They often focus on high-value items like vehicles, pets, designer clothes, and even concert tickets, knowing that people are searching for bargains, which is a trend frequently observed by a private detective investigating seasonal fraud.

 Fake Online Stores and Social Media Deals

-The rise of fake retail sites is a major concern.
-These websites are meticulously designed to mimic well known Australian and international brands, using similar logos and layouts to deceive shoppers.
-You might see a social media ad offering a luxury handbag or a high end grill at a 70% discount.
+The rise of fake retail sites is a significant concern.
+These websites are meticulously designed to mimic well-known Australian and international brands, using similar logos and layouts to deceive shoppers.
+You might see a social media ad for a luxury handbag or a high-end grill at 70% off.
 When you navigate to the site, everything looks legitimate, but once you provide your credit card details, the product never arrives, and the site disappears.

 Social media marketplaces are also hotspots for fraudulent sellers.
 They may post items like shipping containers or cars at incredibly low prices, often claiming the low cost is due to a “festive clearance.”
 They might pressure you to pay via bank transfer or cryptocurrency rather than through the platform’s secure payment system.
 If a deal feels too good to be true, it almost certainly is a scam designed to harvest your financial information.